CLIENT SERVICES

 DOWNLOAD THE COMMUNITY CAREGIVERS BROCHURE

-Our Units of Service have grown from 6,040 in 2007 to 15,383 in 2017,
+Our Units of Service have increased from 6,040 in 2007 to 16,446 in 2022, representing a 9% average annual increase.

 This is how the program works: